Detached dropship turret

 It's not easy to control the movement, and also there's a significant danger.
 Namely, the turret can very easily get pushed through the ground or other surface, to disappear forever.
 It helps to be gentle with your pushing, but even then you may lose it.

 One thing you might try is getting it up onto a rock.
 That's not easy but I've managed it with a low rock at least.
-The turret can also be moved using a Ghost or Warthog, but that's much inferior to using a Banshee.
+The turret can also be pushed with a Ghost or Warthog, but that's much inferior to using a Banshee.
 In particular, a Ghost tends to go over the turret, which is just frustrating.

 Bringing in the Marines